 Lavalier

-A miniature microphone, usually a condenser, designed to be attached to clothing or wearable items.
+Lavaliers are miniature microphone, usually a condenser, designed to be attached to clothing or wearable items.
 Most lav mics do have a cable, which needs to be connected to a bodypack transmitter for wireless operation.
-The Lectrosonics M152/5P, Sanken COS-11D, and Sennheiser ME 2-II are fine examples of lavaliers for wireless systems.
+The Lectrosonics M152/5P, Sanken COS-11D, and Sennheiser ME 2 are classic examples of lavaliers microphones.

 Headset/Earset

-A miniature microphone, usually a condenser, with a frame that allows mounting over the head or over an ear.
+These miniature microphones have a frame that allows mounting over the head or over an ear.
 Like lavs, headset and earset mics utilize cables and bodypack transmitters.
-Check out the Senal UEM-155 and Galaxy Audio HSM3 if you’re curious!
+Check out the Senal UEM-155 and Galaxy Audio HSM4, or DPA Microphones d:fine Core 4188 if you’re curious!

 Instrument

-A miniature microphone (typically a condenser) with a mounting system for attachment to a specific type of instrument such as a violin, saxophone, or flute.
+This type of miniature microphone has a mounting system for attachment to a specific type of instrument such as a violin, saxophone, or flute.
 Most wireless instrument mics have cables and use bodypack transmitters for wireless use.
-Check out models such as the Countryman I2 (available in a variety of configurations) and the Audio-Technica Pro-35cW.
-When using instruments with installed pickups, 1/4" adapter cables, such as the Shure WA302 and the Sennheiser CI1, allow direct connection of your guitar, bass, or retro keytar to a bodypack transmitter.
+Check out models like the premier DPA 4099 CORE+ that work both wired or wirelessly with a transmitter (see the transmitter section below) or the Shure WB98H/C are quintessential examples.
+Instruments with installed pickups can use 1/4" adapter cables such as the Shure WA302 and the Sennheiser CI1 to allow direct connection between your guitar, bass, or flamboyant wearable synthesizer and a bodypack transmitter.

 Handheld

-A condenser or dynamic microphone in a traditional and highly visible shape meant to be handheld or mounted on a mic stand.
-A wireless transmitter in the body of the mic eliminates the need for external cabling.
-The AKG HT 470 and Shure SLX2 are two of innumerable options available.
+This traditionally styled condenser or dynamic microphone is meant to be handheld or mounted on a mic stand.
+A wireless transmitter built into the body of the mic eliminates the need for external cabling.
+The Shure ULXD2/SM58 and Sennheiser SKM 825-XSW-A are two of the many options available.

 Gooseneck

-A condenser or dynamic mic with a capsule attached to a flexible tube (typically metal), which is connected to a transmitter base.
-Gooseneck mics are usually placed on desks, tables, or podiums.
-This B&H Kit combines a Shure wireless transmitter base and removable gooseneck mic, while the Revolabs Gooseneck Executive Elite is a transmitter base with an attached gooseneck.
+This aptly named style of condenser or dynamic microphone has a capsule attached to a articulated shaft (typically metal) that connects to a transmitter base, usually placed on desks, tables, or podiums.
+The CAD WX1000GN has a wireless transmitter base and removable gooseneck mic, while the Audio-Technica ATW-T1407 is only the transmitter base with a female XLR connection for use with any XLR gooseneck microphone.

 Boundary

-A compact mic—often flat and rectangular and usually a condenser—designed to be set on a table or desk.
+This flat and rectangular microphone (usually a condenser) is designed to be set on a table or desk.
 Like handheld and gooseneck mics, the transmitter is part of the microphone assembly.
-Unlike the other wireless mic types, these are often designed for pick-up of multiple sources.
-Mics such as the Shure ULXD6/O-G50 and Audio-Technica ATW-T1006 are great options to entertain.
+Unlike the other wireless mic types, boundary microphones are often designed to pick up multiple sources, particularly useful for conference rooms and meeting areas in corporate spaces.
+Mics such as the Shure ULXD6/O-G50 and Audio-Technica ATW-T1406 are great options to entertain.

 Scenarios